Spine Surgeons treating Lumbar Osteoarthritis

 • Lower back pain that may worsen with activity.

-• Radicular pain, or pain that radiates down the leg, often indicating nerve root compression due to osteophytes impinging on spinal nerves.
+• Radicular pain, or pain that radiates down the leg, often indicates nerve root compression due to osteophytes impinging on spinal nerves.

 • Numbness and tingling in the legs or feet.